 Ex-Philadelphia Eagles player Daryl Worley charged after police tased, arrested him

-Former Philadelphia Eagles cornerback Daryl Worley was charged Monday, a day after police used a Taser on him and arrested the football player after he allegedly became combative.
+NFL cornerback Daryl Worley is out of a job before he ever got a chance to suit up for the Super Bowl champs.

-Worley was charged with violation of the uniform firearms act, driving under the influence, disorderly conduct-fighting and related offenses in connection with Sunday morning’s incident, Philadelphia police said.
+Worley, recently traded to the Philadelphia Eagles, was charged with violation of the uniform firearms act, driving under the influence, disorderly conduct-fighting and related offenses Monday, a day after police used a Taser on him and arrested the football player after he allegedly became combative.

 The football player was passed out in his car Sunday morning near the teams’ practice facility in South Philadelphia.
 He reportedly became combative and police deployed their Taser.